-$$\Delta{93,97} \ln\left(\frac{s{cm}}{s{0m}}\right) = \alpha_2 + \beta_2 \,\Delta{93,97} \,\widehat{\text{Spending share}c} + \mathbf{X{c1997}}\gamma_2 + \zeta_m + \eta_j + \epsilon{cmt} \tag{7}$$ where c indexes the candidates, j their political party, t the electoral year and m as before the district. $\Delta{93,97}$ Spending share_c is the difference between the share of spending represented by candidate c in 1993 and in 1997.
-X{c1997} is a vector including the candidates' characteristics in 1997, and η_j and ζ_m denote respectively fixed effects for political parties and electoral district.
+1993 and in 1997. $\mathbf{X{c1997}}$ is a vector including the candidates' characteristics in 1997, and η_j and ζ_m denote respectively fixed effects for political parties and electoral district.
 To control for pretrends, in some specifications, we also include the vote share obtained by the candidate's party in the electoral district in 1988 as an explanatory variable.
-In the first stage (equation (6)), Donations legal entities{c93} is the amount of donations from legal entities per registered voter received by candidate c in 1993.
+In the first stage (equation (6)), Donations legal entities c{93} is the amount of donations from legal entities per registered voter received by candidate c in 1993.

-The IV estimates are reported in Table 5a.
-The first stage estimates are reported in Columns (1) to (3), and the second stage estimates are reported in Columns (4) to (6).
+The 2SLS estimates are reported in Table 5a.
+The first stage estimates are reported in Columns (1) to (4), and the second stage estimates are reported in Columns (5) to (8).
 The first stage shows that the donations received from legal entities in 1993 by candidate c in district m are strongly correlated with the change in the share of the total district spending represented by the candidate between 1993 and 1997.
-As expected, candidates who receive more donations from legal entities in 1993 spend relatively less in 1997: we find that a \in 1 increase in the amount of donations from legal entities per registered voter received by a candidate in 1993 leads to a 5.6 to 12.4 percentage-point decrease in the candidates' share of the total district spending.
+As expected, candidates who receive more donations from legal entities in 1993 spend relatively less in 1997: we find that a \leq 1 increase in the amount of donations from legal entities per registered voter received by a candidate in 1993 leads to a 6.1 to 6.9 percentage-point decrease in the candidates' share of the total district spending.
 We also report tests of the instrument: in all specifications, the Kleibergen-Paap LM test rejects the null hypothesis that the equation is under-identified.
-The weak instrument statistics also exceed the Stock and Yogo (2005) tabulation, suggesting that weak instrument is not a concern.
+The weak instrument statistics also exceed the Stock and Yogo (2005) tabulation, suggesting that weak instrument is not a concern here.

 The second stage results show that there is a statistically significant positive effect of spending on votes.
-A one-percentage-point increase in the change in the total spending share represented by a candidate between 1993 and 1997 leads to a 0.8 to 1.3% increase in the change in the vote share obtained by this candidate.
-The results are robust to controlling for the candidate-level characteristics as well as for the candidate's party vote share obtained in 1988 in the electoral district.26
+A one-percentage-point increase in the change in the total spending share represented by a candidate between 1993 and 1997 leads to a 0.5 to 0.9% increase in the change in the vote share obtained by this candidate.
+The results are robust to controlling for the candidate-level characteristics as well as for the candidate's party vote share obtained in 1988 in the electoral district.27